-Perhaps Barr could use the rest of the day to attend Starbucks' racial bias training.
+Perhaps Barr could use the day to attend Starbucks’ racial bias training.

-The actress and comedian, who has a Twitter following of 667,000 -- and until today, a highly rated TV program -- appeared to have sensed that this time she went too far when she had tweeted Tuesday morning of Valerie Jarrett: "Muslim brotherhood & planet of the apes had a baby=vj"
+The actress and comedian, who has a Twitter following of 667,000 – and until last month, a highly rated TV program – appeared to have sensed that this time she went too far when she had tweeted one Tuesday morning of Valerie Jarrett: “Muslim brotherhood & planet of the apes had a baby=vj”

 We can’t know what to make of this one famous woman: Her vile and racist tweet storm does not tell us anything we didn’t already know about her.
 The best we can do here is address what her tweets, and how we respond to them, tell us about ourselves.